The Cost of Selling A Business in Palm Beach County

 - Also, a business broker has the experience and expertise associated with business sales and transactions that traditional realtors do not have.

-Attorney Costs Vary Widely When Selling Your Business
+Attorney Costs Vary

 Find Right Attorney

-The sellers who do choose to hire an attorney should do their own due diligence and find an attorney familiar with or specializing in business transactions.
+Business owners who do choose to hire an attorney should do their own due diligence and find an attorney familiar with or specializing in business transactions.
 Of course, the attorney’s hourly rate (or flat fee) should be within the seller’s comfort zone.
 An overlooked aspect of hiring a business attorney is finding one with the sufficient time to promptly work on the deal.
 Delays caused by attorneys may cause serious harm to the deal and cause ill-will for either side.

 Complex Deals Mean Higher Attorney Costs